NVIDIA-AI-IOT/trt_pose/README.md

 - Pre-trained models for human pose estimation capable of running in real time on Jetson Nano.
 This makes it easy to detect features like ``left_eye``, ``left_elbow``, ``right_ankle``, etc.

 - Training scripts to train on any keypoint task data in [MSCOCO](https://cocodataset.org/#home) format.
-This means you can experiment with train trt_pose for keypoint detection tasks other than human pose.
+This means you can experiment with training trt_pose for keypoint detection tasks other than human pose.

 To get started, follow the instructions below.
 If you run into any issues please [let us know](../../issues).